-The current strong market environment has provided us opportunities to reduce our debt with our own free cash flow generation.
+The recent market environment has provided us opportunities to reduce our debt with our own free cash flow generation.
 We also continue to look at the composition of our debt, as we are interested in both extending our average maturity length and increasing our ratio of unsecured debt to secured debt, which can be accomplished with cash provided by operating activities.
 During 2022, we took action in alignment with these priorities.
-First, in the first quarter of 2022, we redeemed all \$294 million in aggregate principal amount outstanding of our 1.500% 2025 Convertible Senior Notes and all \$66 million aggregate principal amount outstanding of the IRBs due 2024 to 2028.
-Second, in April 2022, we redeemed all \$607 million remaining aggregate principal amount outstanding of our 9.875% 2025 Senior Secured Notes.
-Most recently, we repurchased \$307 million in aggregate principal amount of our outstanding senior notes of various series at an average price of 92% of par.
+In the first quarter of 2022, we redeemed all \$294 million in aggregate principal amount outstanding of our 1.500% 2025 Convertible Senior Notes and all \$66 million aggregate principal amount outstanding of our 9.875% 2025 Senior Secured Notes.
+Additionally, during the second and third quarters of 2022, we repurchased \$348 million in aggregate principal amount of our outstanding senior notes of various series at an average price of 92% of par.

 Additionally, we have been able to return capital to shareholders through our share repurchase program.
-During 2022, we repurchased 8.5 million common shares at a cost of \$176 million in the aggregate.
+During 2022, we repurchased 10.5 million common shares at a cost of \$210 million in the aggregate.